 - As a final, last resort in a concerted process for dealing with repeated disciplinary offences following the unsuccessful use of other strategies (for example, persistent and defiant behaviour or bullying). - Where an offence is sufficiently serious to justify an exclusion.

-Making a decision to exclude
+Deciding to exclude

 Before deciding whether to exclude a student, the Principal will: